MartinEnders/hl7-parser/README.md

  * `message-list` List of decoded HL7-Messages
  * `delimiter` for encoding of Message
  * `message-delimiter` if true then the encoded Messages ends with a `#\Newline` if nil then no `#\Newline` is appended (default nil).
+ * returns a list of encoded messages (Strings)

 ```cl
 (defun test-parser (in-file out-file &key (external-format :iso-8859-1) (output-delimiters "|^~\\&"))
 ```
+test-parser:
-test-parser: Read `in-file` (with HL7-messages) decode every line and then encode it and write it to `out-file`.
+ * Read `in-file` (with HL7-messages) decode every line and then encode it and write it to `out-file`.

-Use `diff in-file out-file` to check if the encode and decode of the messages work.
+ * Use `diff in-file out-file` to check if the encode and decode of the messages work.
+ * returns always `NIL`

+## Exeptionhandling and validation
+Every String or Stream with at least eight Characters is parsed in a more or less reasonable way.

+There are no syntax or HL7-Structure checking mechanisms.

 ## Example
 ```cl